History Curriculum

 Intent

-Through our history curriculum at St Joseph’s, we intend to deliver a child centered approach to creative history education that will develop and equip our pupils to ask questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+Through our history curriculum at St Joseph’s, we intend to deliver a child centred approach to creative history education that will develop and equip our pupils to ask questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 We will help pupils to understand the complexity of theirs and other people’s lives, change, the diversity of societies and different groups, as well as their own identity and the challenges of their time.

 We will develop in the children a coherent knowledge and understanding of Britain’s past and that of the wider world.
 We will share with the pupils an understanding of the past through settings, characters and events encountered in books, role-play, drama, storytelling and other media.
-The pupils will be able to show an understanding of historical concepts such as change and continuity, cause and consequence, similarity, difference and significance of events.
+The pupils will be able to show an understanding of disciplinary concepts such as change and continuity, cause and consequence, similarity, difference and significance of events.

 Below is the History roadmap of historical topics mapped out across the school.